theccalderon/theccalderon.github.io/_drafts/2023-02-16-updating-datasets-kafka-spark-airflow.md

 ---
 layout: post
 title:  "Automating the updates to my datasets using kafka, spark and airflow."
-tags: [data engineering, datasets, airflow, kafka, spark, streaming]
+tags: [data engineering, datasets, airflow, kafka, spark, streaming, docker]
 ---

 ## Implementing a data pipeline to perform automatic updates to the shot chart datasets.